-Well, that is not quite it, but it is a good part of what needs to be done, as Angry Harry – in his usual and admirable lucid style – explains in his piece, Feminists Destroy the Planet (April 4, 2008)
+Well, “Save the planet: Shower with a friend” may be good advice, but that is not quite it, although it is a good part of what needs to be done, as Angry Harry – in his usual and admirable lucid style – explains in his piece, Feminists Destroy the Planet (April 4, 2008)

 Read it.
 You, and especially policy makers, will most certainly obtain a few good ideas on what it takes to save the planet and, in the process, human civilization.